 There are great perks when owning a condominium.
 Most condominium complexes have amenities such as swimming pools, spas, clubhouse, tennis courts gate & 24-hour security.
 Luxury complexes have the above in addition to the concierge, valet, doormen, libraries, fitness center, conference room, cabana and more.
 In West L.A. and Beach Cities, high rise condominiums offer city, marina, ocean and or mountain views.
 Single-family homeowners rarely have the benefits of combined amenities and views as some condominium complexes.
 Buying Condominium vs Buying Single Family Home Pros Cons.

 Condominiums generally have less living space than a single family home.
 Not all homeowners want a lot of living space.
 West Los Angeles condominium living space can vary from 800 sq. ft to 2,000 sq. ft.
 Bedrooms can vary from one to three bedrooms.
 Bathrooms vary from one to three baths.

 Condominium exterior maintenance is the responsibility of the homeowner association.
 Many condominium owners enjoy being freed from exterior maintenance.
 No landscaping, pool or spa maintenance.
 Landscaping and all amenity maintenance responsibility of HOA.

 Most condominium complexes have subterranean parking.
 Spaces can vary from one to two space.
 Spaces can be side-by-side or tandem.
 Single-family homeowners have detached or attached garages.

 Most single family homes have laundry rooms.
 New condominium projects tend to have laundry areas in the unit.
 Older condominium projects units do not have laundry areas.
 Generally, each floor has a common laundry area.

 Most complexes have gated security entries.
-Some complexes have 24 hour guard.
-Many single family homes have security systems.
-Few homes have gated entries.
+Some complexes have 24-hour security.
+Many single-family homes have security systems.
+Few homes have gated security entries.